kobylyanskiy/edge-docs/docs/hardware/gnss.md

 ### Overview

-The Edge GNSS module contains two compasses, barometer and an RGB LED.
+Edge GNSS module is a positioning device interfaced via CAN bus using UAVCAN protocol.
+It includes a GPS/GLONASS/BeiDou/Galileo receiver, a high-precision barometer, two 3-axis compasses and an RGB LED.
+The module has 2 CAN ports internally connected to the same CAN bus.

+### Connection

 Use a JST-GH-4P to JST-GH-4P cable to connect the Edge GNSS module.
 You can use any CAN port.